 Take a talents profile which measures these things.
 For your profile: Click here.

 See if that’s the problem for you or not.
 The goal is, or should be, to be completely clear on what you’re not good at.
-Then you can eliminate those things and to find out your strengths so you can multiply them.
+Then you can eliminate those things.
+In addition, to find out your strengths so you can leverage them.